 We are always looking for ways to make ProWritingAid more useful for writers.
-That's why we recently spent months developing a brand new feature: goals.
+That's why we recently spent months developing our Summary Report.

-These custom suggestions are like a report card for your document—they let you know exactly what to work on and what improvements to make to help your writing shine.
-This new feature helps you focus in on the areas that will create the biggest impact for your document so you can make changes more easily and feel more confident about your writing
+Think of them as a report card for your document—they let you know exactly what to work on and what improvements to make to help your writing shine.
+This new feature helps you focus in on the areas that will create the biggest impact for your document so you can make changes more easily and feel more confident about your writing.

 How Goals Work

 When you run a Summary Report on your document, you'll see three main categories: